GibsS/gridlike/README.md

 world.setLayerRule("layer1", "layer2", "unequal_group") // to collide if the .layerGroup of the two bodies is different
 ```

-*Settings layer and layer group on bodies*
+*Setting layer and layer group on bodies*
 ```js
 body.layer = "layer1"
 body.layerGroup = 2